ricardozanini/spring-todo/README.md

 There are a couple of templates available to run

-### Spring Boot H2 Persistent
+### Spring Boot on EAP with H2 Persistent

-This template will deploy the Todo Application with a H2 embedded database with a persistent storage:
+This template will deploy the Todo Application in a JBoss EAP image with a H2 embedded database with a persistent storage:

 ```shell
 git clone git@github.com:ricardozanini/spring-todo.git